-- Reading assignments from the course book - Study of course material provided as slides or documents posted to Canvas - Responding to posted discussion questions on Moodle - Practical application of techniques taught in the class, such as development of a project schedule, or development of other project control tools.
+- Reading assignments from the course book - Study of course material provided as slides or documents posted to Canvas - Responding to posted discussion questions on Canvas - Practical application of techniques taught in the class, such as development of a project schedule, or development of other project control tools.

-Your class grade will be based on the following components: An open book Canvas Quiz Final Exam (no midterm) - 33% Class Participation CP (via Canvas) - 33% Completion of Assignments (visa Canvas) - 33% Work submitted late will be assessed a grading penalty.
+Your class grade will be based on the following components:

+An open book Canvas Quiz Final Exam (no midterm), the dates of which are documented in the Class Schedule - 33%

+Class Participation CP (via Canvas) - 33%

+Completion of Assignments (visa Canvas) - 33%

+Work submitted late will be assessed a grading penalty.